RedisJSON/RedisJSON/README.md

 ## Current limitations and known issues

-* Searching for object keys is O(N)
-* Containers (e.g. internal arrays) are not scaled down after deleting items (i.e. free memory isn't reclaimed)
+* Internal arrays are not scaled down after deleting items (i.e. free memory isn't reclaimed)
 * Numbers are stored using 64-bit integers or doubles, and out of range values are not accepted

 ## Acknowledgements